s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 @Hughes:1990:WFP:119830.119832 also goes into detail about one of the actual aspects why functional programming matters - composability.
 He does this by showing how higher order functions help in expressing programs in a modular way.
-The focus on composability can be seen in all the definitions of Haskell functions in the following sections of this thesis.
+The focus on composability can be seen in all the definitions of Haskell functions in the following Chapters of this thesis.

 ### A Short introduction to Haskell

 \label{sec:shortIntroHaskell}

-In the following section, we will give a short introduction to functional programming with Haskell.
+In the following Chapter, we will give a short introduction to functional programming with Haskell.
 While this will give a good idea of how programming in Haskell works, this is not aimed to be a complete tutorial on Haskell, but merely a quick overview over the most relevant features of the language used in this thesis.